serverless/serverless/docs/deprecations.md

 Deprecation code: `AWS_API_GATEWAY_NAME_STARTING_WITH_SERVICE`

+_Note_: This deprecation notice has been removed and the behavior won't be enforced with next major.
+Below you can find original description of the deprecation.
+You can still continue using `shouldStartNameWithService` property to adapt to the new convention of API Gateway name.

 Starting with v3.0.0, API Gateway naming will be changed from `${stage}-${service}` to `${service}-${stage}`.

 Adapt to this convention now by setting `provider.apiGateway.shouldStartNameWithService` to `true`.